 WHAT'S THE DIFFERENCE BETWEEN VENEERS & BONDING?

-Veneers and bonding are different treatments, but they aim to achieve the same outcome: a healthy looking, bright and beautiful smile.
+Veneers and bonding are different treatments, but they aim to achieve the same outcome: a healthy-looking, bright and beautiful smile.
 Depending on your teeth, their current flaws and what it is you want to achieve - we would have to discuss whether veneers or bonding is the best fit for you.

-- Bonding is recommended for minor issues and it is much faster and cheaper than veneers; making it a popular alternative to veneers.
+- Dental Bonding is recommended for minor issues and it is much faster and cheaper than veneers; making it a popular alternative to veneers.

 - Veneers create a more dramatic transformation and they may be your preference if you’re after a completely flawless smile.